EijunnN/SimpleFileManagerRs/README.md

 # FEATURES

-- [] Arreglar el cambio de nombre
+- [] Fix name change
-- [] Establecer una imagen como fondo para el app
+- [] Set an image as background for the app
-- [] Arreglar el bug, mucho demora cuando cambiamos de directorio a otro disco
+- [] Fix the bug, long delay when changing directory to another disk